- NNPDF Mission & Goals

 The NNPDF’s board continues to be comprised mainly of parents with children affected by NPD.
 All board members donate their time to the NNPDF on a volunteer basis.
 Fundraising has increased tremendously with most of the money still being raised by NPD-affected families working in their local communities.

-Of the six original families, five have lost a child to Niemann-Pick Disease.
-All six are still NNPDF members and one remains on the Board of Directors.
+Of the six original families, all have lost a child to Niemann-Pick Disease.
+All six are still NNPDF members.

 The Foundation has a record of getting things done.
 The NNPDF was founded in 1992.
 Since then, the Foundation has: